thunderclient/thunder-client-support/README.md

 - From Activity tab menu, select `Import Curl`
 - Now you can enter `Curl Text` or `Url` in the same input ( shortcut `Ctrl/Cmd + u` )
 - From Command Palette select `Thunder Client: Import Curl`, which is helpful to test a  request from anywhere.
-Here also you enter Curl text or Url
+Here also you can enter Curl text or Url

 #### How to Import a Collection